-Based on this weighting scheme the formula for the calculation of the hospital summary score is:
+Based on this weighting scheme, the formula for the calculation of the hospital summary score is:

-Hospital Summary Score_h = $$\frac{\sum{d=1}^{5} W_d \alpha{hd}}{\sum{d=1}^{5} W_d}$$
+Hospital Summary Scoreh = $$\frac{\sum{d=1}^{5} W_d \alpha{hd}}{\sum{d=1}^{5} W_d}$$

 In a penultimate step, minimum thresholds were applied to ensure hospitals with low numbers of certain patient types that were not able to report data on all measures get excluded from public reporting if the total number of reported measures or groups is below the threshold.
-In the current methodology, the minimum number of measures per group is set at three and the minimum group threshold for a star rating is three groups.
+In the current methodology, the minimum number of measures per group is set at three and the minimum group threshold for a Star Rating is three groups.
 Furthermore, CMS now requires that one of the measure groups reported must be the Mortality or Safety of Care outcome group.

-Lastly, the summary scores were clustered into five categories to assign the final star ratings.
-In this classification, a three-star rating is considered average.
-The classification into star ratings does not conclude that hospitals with the same star rating have identical quality, rather the rating reflects the weighted average of the summarized, group-level quality information for a hospital.
+Lastly, the summary scores were clustered into five categories to assign the final Star Ratings.
+In this classification, a 3-star rating is considered average.
+The classification into Star Ratings does not conclude that hospitals with the same Star Rating have identical quality; rather, the rating reflects the weighted average of the summarized, group-level quality information for a hospital.
 Due to this approach, by definition, some hospitals will be close to the boundaries of the next higher/lower star category.
-Therefore, to get a clearer understanding of the quality of each hospital, the different set of measures contributing to its star ranking are considered.
+Therefore, to get a clearer understanding of the quality of each hospital, the different set of measures contributing to its star ranking is considered.

-The distribution of the Star Ratings based on July 2023 results is the following:
+The distribution of the Star Ratings based on July 2024 results is the following:

 Star Rating Number of Hospitals

-5 Stars 483 (10.4%)
+5 Stars 381 (8.2%)

-4 Stars 803 (17.3%)
+4 Stars 766 (16.4%)

-3 Stars 872 (18.7%)
+3 Stars 828 (17.8%)

-2 Stars 668 (14,4%)
+2 Stars 595 (12.8%)

-1 Star 250 (5.
-4%)
+1 Star 277 (5.9%)